leishmaniapp/protobuf_schema/README.md

 This repository is intended to be used as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in other Leishmaniapp related projects in order to maintain a common schema between services

 ## 📡 gRPC
-The _specialist_ field in some of the messages must be validated by the authentication provider or gateway for coherence with the [_Authorization Header_](#✉️-headers)
+The _specialist_ field in some of the messages must be validated by the authentication provider or gateway for coherence with the [_Authorization & From Headers_](#✉️-headers)

 ### ✉️  Headers
 The following headers might be required by one or more gRPC services and must always be sent by the client.